Brown snake eagle: Description

-Their plumage about the body is entirely a fairly dark brown, with some claims of a purplish sheen in certain light conditions.
+Their plumage about the body is entirely a fairly dark, hazel brown, with some claims of a purplish sheen in certain light conditions.
 The body colour extends to the wings but for their contrasting unmarked flight feathers which are whitish-grey.
 The shortish tail, which is most easily seen in flight, is at all ages barred brown and grayish cream.
 The juvenile is similar in appearance and colour but tends to have very sparse white feather bases, with birds from south of the range apparently showing heavier white speckling, especially on the abdomen and head.
 This species has a large head and bare legs, which serve to distinguish it from other brownish medium-sized eagles in Africa, although a juvenile bateleur could be confused with one in poor light, but its colour is more varying, its eyes brown and the species has a shorter tail and shorter legs.
 The brown snake eagle is of medium size relative to species referred to as eagles, however it is the largest member of the Circaetus genus.
 Of the living species in the Circaetinae subfamily, it is similar in size to the bateleur but much smaller than the Philippine eagle.
 Total length is from 66 to 78 cm and wingspan is from 160 to 185 cm, though wingspans of up to 200 cm may possibly be attained.
 Known weights are between 1.5 and 2.5 kg, with an average of around 2.05 kg.
 Despite its fairly large size, this species has a relative small wing spread, being smaller winged than the bateleur and even the much lighter black-breasted snake eagle.
 The brown snake eagle's call is a hoarse, guttural hok-hok-hok-hok, usually uttered in territorial displays at conspecifics and sometimes culminating in a crowing kaaww.
 Pairs also call a soft kwee-oo probably as a contact call at the nest.